MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-esp-sii.md

    - 'Pagos para facturas registradas en el Libro de registro de Facturas Recibidas': **Payments for invoices registered in the record book of received invoices**,
    - 'Cobros en Metálico': **Payments in cash**.

-Starting from version **10.0.22 of Finance**, in case you are using [**Tax service**](https://docs.microsoft.com/en-us/dynamics365/finance/localizations/global-tax-calcuation-service-overview) and [**Support multiple VAT registration numbers**](https://docs.microsoft.com/en-us/dynamics365/finance/localizations/emea-multiple-vat-registration-numbers) feature is enabled in the **Feature management** workspace, you can [report to SII system of Spain from a legal entity with primary address outside of Spain](#multiple-vat) the following reports:
+Starting in Finance version 10.0.22, if you are using the [**Tax service**](global-tax-calcuation-service-overview.md) and have the enabled the feature, [**Support multiple VAT registration numbers**](emea-multiple-vat-registration-numbers.md) in the **Feature management** workspace, you can report the following reports [to the SII system of Spain from a legal entity with a primary address outside of Spain](#multiple-vat):

 - 'Libro de registro de facturas Expedidas': **Record book of issued invoices**,
 - 'Libro de registro de facturas Recibidas': **Record book of received invoices**.

-This topic describes how to set up and use Microsoft Dynamics 365 Finance to interoperate with the SII system of Spain.
+This topic describes how to set up and use Finance to interoperate with the SII system of Spain.
 It includes information about how to complete the following tasks:

 -   Import Electronic reporting (ER) configurations.
 -   Set up Electronic messaging (EM) functionality.